chef-boneyard/sdlc-facilitators-guide/sdlc-facilitators-guide.md

 + Storymapping
 + Chores and Bugs too

-Day in the life of a Product Engineer
+*DW ideas: Day in the life of a Product Engineer?
 Work is planned, discovered, and sometimes abandoned Backlog of work should be visible and prioritized
+Show Henrik Kniberg "Product Ownership in a Nutshell"?*

 ---